Reading: Appendix D. Threshold Calibration

 python3 out/check_readiness_t22.py --readiness fixtures/readiness_block_audit.json

-At THRESHOLD = 22, readiness_block_audit.json is still blocked because of audit_trace_coverage=0.7 < 1.0, even though the sum of 22/25 passes.
+With THRESHOLD = 22, readiness_block_audit.json is still blocked due to audit_trace_coverage=0.7 < 1.0, even though the 22/25 sum passes.
 This shows that audit_trace_coverage is an independent blocking invariant, not part of the sum.
-The exercise is about threshold sensitivity, not a recommendation to lower the auto-approval.
+The exercise is about threshold sensitivity, not a recommendation to lower the auto-tolerance.

-• No readiness has been blocked by the threshold for a quarter — it is too low for the current team maturity.
+• Over a quarter, no readiness is blocked by the threshold — it is too low for the team's current maturity.

-• The share of semi-manual incidents grows for three sprints in a row — the threshold of 23/25 is not reached due to a systematic gap in Verification or Process.
+• The share of semi-manual incidents grows for three sprints in a row — the 23/25 threshold is not met due to a systemic gap in Verification or Process.

-• A class of actions with stateful=true has appeared — require backup_verified and raise the threshold for this class to 24/25.
+• A class of actions with stateful=true has appeared — require backup_verified and raise the threshold for that class to 24/25.

-• All readiness failures within a month are along one axis — this is a gap in SDD templates; fix the templates, not the threshold.
+• All readiness failures over a month come from a single axis — this is a gap in SDD templates; fix the templates, not move the threshold.

-• The time to assemble readiness artifacts exceeds the SLA for cutover — reconsider which points can be automated, not lower the threshold.
+• Readiness artifact build time exceeds the cutover SLA — reconsider which points can be automated, rather than lowering the threshold.

-Risk: the threshold of 23/25 is incompatible with a zero score in Security at any sum — such a failure blocks the merge regardless of the total.
-Lowering below 23/25 changes the operating mode: it is no longer auto-approval, but semi-manual or canary mode.
-Even "low" (21/25) is a stop after every implement step and explicit operator confirmation, not the agent's right to perform remediation independently.
+Risk: the 23/25 threshold is incompatible with a zero Security score at any sum — such a failure blocks merging regardless of the result.
+Lowering below 23/25 changes the operating mode: this is no longer auto-tolerance, but a semi-manual or canary mode.
+Even "low" (21/25) is a stop after every implement step and explicit operator confirmation, not a license for the agent to perform remediation on its own.

 My notes